Puffed LiPo Batteries - Oops!

 Stages of LiPo puffingLevels of LiPo puffing from none on the left, to drum tight on the right.

 As one of Richard Burton's classic lines from the movie Who's Afraid of Virginia Woolf said "The puff went away..."
-One could even say LiPo puffing is "an inevitability."
+One could even say LiPo puffing is "an inevitability". :)

 This doesn't apply to puffed LiPo packs that have sat in storage fully charged or discharged as their puffing is also associated with catastrophic anode/cathode oxidation & electrolyte decomposition.
-It has been my experience over the past decade that LiPo's that puffed up while in storage for long periods of time were all 100% useless afterward.
+It has been my experience over the past couple decades that LiPo's that puffed up while in storage for long periods of time were all 100% useless afterward.

 Remember in the LiPo write-up where I mentioned the importance of having the internals of the LiPo cell (anode, cathode, & polymer separator), all pressed and held tightly together for maximum ion exchange, which in turn provides the lowest possible LiPo internal resistance.
 What do think happens when the cell puffs up slightly?